 “And I will mislead them, and I will arouse in them [sinful] desires, and I will command them so they will slit the ears of cattle, and I will command them so they will change the creation of Allah.”
 And whoever takes Satan as an ally instead of Allah has certainly sustained a clear loss.”
 Qu’ran 4:119

 Interestingly enough, changing the creation of Allah is not limited to tattooing on the face as has been cited in various tafasir (commentaries).

-The very nature of today’s world mandates factory farmed animals are treated in an absolutely unacceptable manner.
+The very nature of today’s world mandates that factory-farmed animals are treated in an absolutely unacceptable manner.

 You cannot sustainably “farm” billions upon billions of animals without violating the environment and Islamic Law.

 Such operations are based on speed – the more animals they mass kill (aka “processing” as the industry sugarcoats it), the more money they make.
-Applying stringent Islamic guidelines that mandates animals be treated in a diametrically opposed manner isn’t viable to these industries.
+Applying stringent Islamic guidelines that mandate animals be treated in a diametrically opposed manner isn’t viable for these industries.